Frank M. Mayo

-Frank Maguire Mayo (1839–June 8, 1896) was an American actor and comedian, born in Boston, Massachusetts.
+Frank Maguire Mayo (April 18, 1839–June 8, 1896) was an American actor and comedian, born in Boston, Massachusetts.

+The son of Irish immigrants, Mayo was born in Boston on April 18, 1839.

-He followed the Gold Rush to San Francisco, where at 17 years of age he began his theatrical career after failure in the mines.
+When he was 14 years old, he followed the Gold Rush to San Francisco, bur he did not succeed as a miner.
+At 17 years of age he began his theatrical career after failure in the mines.
 Within a few years he was appearing in the stock company of manager Thomas Maguire with the young Edwin Booth.
 In the early 1860s he supported Adah Isaacs Menken and won acclaim for his first Hamlet performed before Virginia City, Nevada, audiences.
 He won applause in some classic roles, but his first great success was as Badger in The Streets of New York, in which he appeared in Boston in August 1865.
 In 1872 he brought out Davy Crockett, a backwoods character which endeared him to the public.
 In later years he played in Davy Crockett revivals.
 Mayo was an early proponent of realism in acting technique.

 "Frank Mayo had a delightful home, which he named Crockett Lodge, at which he and his family spent much of their leisure time.
 The place was near Canton, Pa."

+Mayo's son Edwin Mayo was an actor.
 Mayo's daughter Eleanora Nellie Mayo (1872-1929) was married to James Elverson Jr., editor and owner of the Philadelphia Inquirer.
 His daughter, Deronda Mayo, also acted, including being a member of the 1901 summer stock cast at the Elitch Theatre.

-His son, Frank Mayo, followed in his father's footsteps and became an actor and performed many of the same roles for which his father was known.
+Mayo's grandson, Frank Mayo became an actor and performed many of the same roles for which his grandfather was known.

 Mark Twain's Pudd'nhead Wilson was a character well suited to display his talents as a comedian.
 Other favorite roles were in "Nordeck" and "The Royal Guard".

 On June 8, 1896, Mayo died west of Grand Island while riding a Union Pacific train.
-His friend in Denver, Mary Elitch Long recounted his final visit: Mayo "never came to Denver without spending some time with us.
-His last appearance in the city was as Davy Crockett, at the Broadway Theatre...
+His friend in Denver, Mary Elitch Long, recounted his final visit: Mayo "never came to Denver without spending some time with us.
+His last appearance in the city was as Davy Crockett, at the Broadway Theatre….
 While returning to New York from this Western trip, the sudden death of this splendid actor occurred as his train neared Omaha."
 He is buried in West Laurel Hill Cemetery, Edgewood Section, Plot 299, in Bala Cynwyd, Pennsylvania.